-NECPA standards encompass the whole child by assessing relationships between the child and teacher, program and center relationships with families, and program community relationships.
-Our focus is to ensure that each child is supported and encouraged by all the people and systems that are in their environment.
+NECPA standards encompass the whole child by assessing relationships between the child and teacher, program and center relationships with families, and program community relationships, as well as focusing on the importance of quality child care curriculum, particularly the social emotional education, as well as that of health and nutrition.
+Accreditation works to ensure that each child is supported and encouraged by all the people and systems that are in their environment.
 The standards listed in this publication are the results of the past 30 years of research in the field of early care and education.
 These sources of information represent the current, best practices in the field.
 They include the following: